-Investment proposals in the portfolios of any entity of KBL epb group are submitted by the Group ALM Function.
-All proposals within the Group have to respect the concentration limits, defined by issuer type (Sovereigns, Corporates and Banks), as well as the concerned country limits.
+Investment proposals are submitted by the Group ALM Function.
+All proposals have to respect the concentration limits, defined by issuer type (Sovereigns, Corporates and Banks), as well as the concerned country limits.
 The Group Credit Risk Control department checks the availability under those limits before any investment and may advise against any investment based on its own credit risk assessment, supported by comments provided by the international rating agencies and analysis of the published financial statements.